(reading time: 1 hour, 28 minutes)

 “I see now the nature of your accomplishment,” Argnaught said stiffly, voice dripping with sadness.
 “Your idle hands were tasked with embracing these old black bones.
 For stability.
 I held up this stone because you held me up.
 Who gave you this task?
 The mayor?
 Was there a meeting of all the businessfolk and tour peddlers?”

 “Argnaught, it’s not like that.
 Yes, there were suggestions, nudges, but I love you, I do!
 I didn’t commit my life to yours just for them.
 I adored your commitment.”

 “I’m sorry,” the obsidian man said.
-He raised his arms, but only to stroke Roobob’s cheekbones with the back of his knuckles.
+He raised his arms, but only to caress Roobob’s cheekbones with the back of his knuckles.
 “You have nothing left to adore.”
 Porce’s greatest bonepicker walked away from his post.
 No amount of Roobob’s arm tugging could slow him down.
 He strolled past his neighbor with the copper funnel nose.
 The man said goodbye, but immediately eyed the prestigious empty alcove.

 Argnaught did not go to the entrance.
 He instead went deeper, to where the carving was never finished.
 He found the darkness of a natural route into Second Tank.
 Folk didn’t live there.
 It was too dark, too wet, and too full of monsters that would eat the light if they ever saw any.
 Roobob followed him to that precipice, crying and wailing, begging him to stay.

 Argnaught asked Roobob to join him.
 The obsidian man spoke the language of the shifting stone now, after so much listening, and he wanted to follow its invitation deep into Porce.
 Perhaps it was the still-hidden gems calling to their obsidian sibling.
 He told Roobob they could be together in the darkness, be wild and learn what real danger was.
 The younger graveman refused and turned to leave.